themodernlife/themodernlife.github.io/_posts/2014-01-02-making-local-hadoop-more-like-emr.md

 Basically this will use Homebrew to install lzo and maven so you can compile the Twitter Hadoop/LZO code for steps 1 and 2.
 The compiled code will be installed into `$(brew --prefix hadoop-lzo)/libexec`.

 Now we can configure Hadoop to use it.
-First of all, the defualt `hadoop` executable actually *resets JAVA_LIBRARY_PATH* which means we can't get the native libraries onto the right path.
+First of all, the default `hadoop` executable actually *resets JAVA_LIBRARY_PATH* which means we can't get the native libraries onto the right path.
 So, we have to edit `$(brew --prefix hadoop)/libexec/bin/hadoop` and comment out line #353

 ```bash
 # setup 'java.library.path' for native-hadoop code if necessary